ibm-cloud-docs/event-notifications/en-destination-sms-custom.md

 Make sure that the phone numbers added belong to the destination supported countries, else SMS delivery may fail.
 {: note}

-1. Click **Create**.
+1. Click **Create subscription**.
 The recipient automatically receives initial message that they have been invited to subscribe to the topic.
 This is the `opt-in` message.

 The Opt-in message contains: